Notes on Data Privacy

 2.3.
 Withdrawal of your consent to the processing of your data

-If we are processing your data on the basis of your consent (e.g. in accordance with Article 6 (1) a GDPR in conjunction with Article 7 GDPR and where relevant Article 49 (1) a GDPR), you have the right to withdraw this consent at any time.
-To exercise this right, you simply need to notify us of your request by email.
+If we are processing your data on the basis of your consent (for example, in accordance with Article 6 (1) a GDPR), you have the right to withdraw this consent at any time.
+To exercise this right, you simply need to notify us of your request by e-mail.
+In order to be able to process your withdrawal as quickly as possible, please describe the circumstances in which you gave your consent in the message.
 This withdrawal of consent will not affect the lawfulness of any data processing that has already taken place.

 2.4.
 The right to lodge a complaint with the competent supervisory authority